zio/zio-dynamodb/docs/reference/codec.md

 3. **`ReadNewWriteNew`** (the default) — once all data has been rewritten or aged out; no fallback overhead at decode time.

-Two more defaults changed without a compat knob, since both are additive rather than migratory — old and new data don't coexist in the same table field:
+Two more defaults changed without a compatibility knob, since both are additive rather than migratory — old and new data don't coexist in the same table field:

 - **`enumValuesAsStrings` defaults to `true`.** A 2.x sealed trait of case objects with no